-'Big Mouth' season 3 is on a mission to defeat shame
+'Big Mouth’s irreverent puberty humor is on a mission to defeat shame

 In an interview with Vulture last year, comedian Nick Kroll explained that he works through the ideas for his animated show about the woes of puberty, Big Mouth, in therapy.
 Kroll says he talks with his therapist about the kinds of issues that stem from his experiences in middle school; how being pantsed in front of his crush when he was thirteen, for instance, affected his confidence, trust, and self-perception — then and now.